-The phenomenological literature suggests exploring experiences from certain situations from at least to 6-8 sources (Pietkiewicz & Smith, 2014) or as many sources as possible until no new insights are obtained in addressing research questions (Mack et al., 2005).
-This study uses a time-limit guide to interview batik small and medium-sized businesses in Java.
+The phenomenological literature suggests exploring experiences from certain situations from at least 6-8 sources (Pietkiewicz & Smith, 2014) or as many sources as possible until no new insights are obtained in addressing research questions (Mack et al., 2005).
+This study used a semi-structured guide to interview batik small and medium-sized business owners in Java.
+Since most batik business was closed, the researchers contacted owners whose shop managed to operationalize post-lockdown.
 From the time allotted for three months of data collection, this study obtained 23 informants, each representing one Batik SME business.